akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.6.x.md

 The typesafe-ssl-config dependency and deprecated APIs accepting the types from it has been dropped.

+## Support for Java 8 removed

+The published artifacts are targeting Java 11, and later.
+Supported Java versions are 11 and 17.

 ## Support for Scala 2.12 removed

 The published artifacts are targeting Scala 2.13 and Scala 3.3.